AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 -p <list of GPL platform codes>

-A list of GPL platform codes may be specified prior to execution, for expanding prognostic datasets retrieval for a particular cancer (i.e. bladder cancer).
+A list of GPL platform codes may be specified prior to execution, for expanding prognostic datasets retrieval for a particular cancer (<i>i.e.</i> bladder cancer).
 For example:

 ```diff
 geoCancerPrognosticDatasetsRetriever -d "bladder cancer" -p "GPL570 GPL97 GPL96"